top of page

 Just as Christ loves the body of believers, husbands are to love wives as their own bodies.
 In both cases, Paul uses the familiar to describe the unfamiliar.
 Christ is both Lord and servant, providing an example of reciprocal love.

 After describing mutual submission in 5:19-24, Paul starts to describe Christ's love for the church in 5:25-32.
-In verse 25, Paul flattens the hierarchal relationship of marriage in the first century where wives had a lower status than their husbands, upsetting the balance of power by bringing husbands down to the level of serving their wives.
+In verse 25, Paul flattens the hierarchical relationship of marriage in the first century, where wives had a lower status than their husbands, upsetting the balance of power by bringing husbands down to the level of serving their wives.
 Paul is presenting an 'upside-down kingdom' where men serve like women.
-Paul tells husbands to love their wives 'in the same way that Christ loved the church body'.
-Paul explains how Christ loved the church and how husbands may love their wives in verses 26-30 where he describes how Christ loved the body of believers:
+Paul tells husbands to love their wives in the same way that Christ loved the church body.
+Paul explains how Christ loved the church and how husbands may love their wives in verses 26-30, where he describes how Christ loved the body of believers:

 Husbands even out the power imbalance by treating wives as their own bodies (effectively lowering themselves and lifting up their wives).
 A husband is being told to act like a woman, to serve his wife as Christ serves the church, to honour his wife as if she were his own body.
 Paul explains that if you love your wife, you are showing love for yourself.
 Paul affirms we should love one another because we are parts of one body.